 Based on this information, I safely assume that Jell-O Instant Chocolate Pudding does not contain gluten or wheat ingredients.

-Of course, I wanted to further my research by independently testing Jell-O chocolate pudding with my Nima Sensor.
+I decided to further my research by independently testing Jell-O chocolate pudding with my Nima Sensor.
 This portable device enables you to test a small piece of your food for hidden gluten.

 Are Jell-O Pudding Cups Gluten Free?

-Like the instant Jell-O, I didn’t find any gluten or wheat disclosures on the ingredient label of Jell-O pudding cups.
+Like the instant chocolate pudding, I didn’t see any gluten disclosures on the ingredient label of Jell-O pudding cups.
 Even the Oreo-flavored pudding cups don’t appear to contain wheat or gluten.

 Other Brands of Pudding